Argentina stocks rise with global mkts; peso flat

 Shares jumped on Wall Street, led by a run-up in financial shares.
 Influential Brazilian .BVSP and Mexican .MXX stocks also soared.

-Steelmaker Acindar ACI.BA shot up 18.55 percent to 5.75 pesos, after a holding company controlled by ArcelorMittal (ISPA.AS: Cotización) announced the purchase of Acindar's few outstanding shares at that same price.
+Steelmaker Acindar ACI.BA shot up 18.55 percent to 5.75 pesos, after a holding company controlled by ArcelorMittal ISPA.AS announced the purchase of Acindar's few outstanding shares at that same price.

 ArcelorMittal raised its stake in Acindar to 99.5 percent in late January.